Blog · Review Essay · Last reviewed June 25, 2026

 The AI-Age Reading

 Life 3.0 reads differently after the rise of frontier language models.
 Some parts feel prescient: concern about alignment, model control, autonomous weapons, surveillance, labor disruption, and the difficulty of steering systems once they become deeply embedded.
-Other parts feel like they come from a previous phase of the conversation, when AGI was still mostly an object of debate rather than a background assumption in corporate and state planning.
+Other parts feel like they come from a previous phase of the conversation, when AGI was still mostly an object of debate rather than a recurring premise in frontier-lab, investor, and policy rhetoric.

 The book's broad question remains sound: what kind of future do humans want with intelligence that may not remain human-centered?
 But today's practical version is narrower and more immediate.
 What kind of agency should a model have over tools, money, infrastructure, memory, code, emotion, and belief?
 What forms of delegation make people more capable, and what forms turn people into training material for systems that know how to keep them engaged?